 Don’t Let an Argument Get in the Way of a Good Relationship: An Umbrella Analogy

 If you would leave them out in the rain, then your relationship is likely in need of repair.
 Some may answer that they would still make sure that their partner was under the umbrella, dry with them.
-If you stand under the umbrella together, while angry, then this shows your ability to maintain respect and love for your partner even when you disagree.
+If you stand under the umbrella together while angry, this shows your ability to maintain respect and love for your partner even when you disagree.

 Preventing Arguments from Damaging Your Relationship